- Get Involved

 Palestinian Christians trace their origins back to the time of Jesus and have had an uninterrupted presence in the Holy Land since this time.
 In recent history, the population of Palestinian Christians has decreased dramatically.
 In 1931, Christians were roughly 9% of the total population.
 Today, Christians are less than 2% of the total population in Israel and the Palestinian Territories.
 The primary reason for this dramatic decline is the persistent Palestinian and Israeli conflict.

 Watch this video from CBS’s 60 minutes to learn more.

 Is it safe to visit Bethlehem?

 Yes, it is safe to visit Bethlehem.
 In the past few years, thousands of tourists have visited Bethlehem.
-Although, in the past Bethlehem was the scene of violent confrontation this is no longer the case.
+Although, in the past, Bethlehem was the scene of violent confrontation; this is no longer the case.
 In fact, we highly encourage tourists to come to Bethlehem.
-You will meet friendly people, enjoy traditional Palestinian culture, eat great food, and see some of the most famous Christian sites, like The Church of the Nativity, Shepherd’s Fields, and Solomon’s Pools.
-When asked many tourists claim they feel safer in Bethlehem, than at home in their native countries.
+You will meet friendly people, enjoy traditional Palestinian culture, eat great food, and see some of the most famous Christian sites, such as The Church of the Nativity, Shepherd’s Fields, and Solomon’s Pools.
+When asked, many tourists claim they feel safer in Bethlehem than at home in their native countries.